derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/EventPlugin/Index.rst

          notification.adminEmail

  - :Property:
-         Subject of e-mail sent to user when a new registration is created
+         Subject of email sent to user when a new registration is created

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to user when a new registration is created
+         Subject of email sent to user when a new registration is created

    :Key:
          notification.registrationNew.userSubject

  - :Property:
-         Subject of e-mail sent to user when a new registration on the waitlist is created
+         Subject of email sent to user when a new registration on the waitlist is created

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to user when a new registration on the waitlist is created
+         Subject of email sent to user when a new registration on the waitlist is created

    :Key:
          notification.registrationWaitlistNew.userSubject

  - :Property:
-         Subject of e-mail sent to admin when a new registration is created
+         Subject of email sent to admin when a new registration is created

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to admin when a new registration is created
+         Subject of email sent to admin when a new registration is created

    :Key:
          notification.registrationNew.adminSubject

  - :Property:
-         Subject of e-mail sent to admin when a new registration on the waitlist is created
+         Subject of email sent to admin when a new registration on the waitlist is created

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to admin when a new registration on the waitlist is created
+         Subject of email sent to admin when a new registration on the waitlist is created

    :Key:
          notification.registrationWaitlistNew.adminSubject

  - :Property:
-         Subject of e-mail sent to user when a registration has been confirmed
+         Subject of email sent to user when a registration has been confirmed

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to user when a registration has been confirmed
+         Subject of email sent to user when a registration has been confirmed

    :Key:
          notification.registrationConfirmed.userSubject

  - :Property:
-         Subject of e-mail sent to user when a registration on the waitlist has been confirmed
+         Subject of email sent to user when a registration on the waitlist has been confirmed

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to user when a registration on the waitlist has been confirmed
+         Subject of email sent to user when a registration on the waitlist has been confirmed

    :Key:
          notification.registrationWaitlistConfirmed.userSubject

  - :Property:
-         Subject of e-mail sent to admin when a registration has been confirmed
+         Subject of email sent to admin when a registration has been confirmed

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to admin when a registration has been confirmed
+         Subject of email sent to admin when a registration has been confirmed

    :Key:
          notification.registrationConfirmed.adminSubject

  - :Property:
-         Subject of e-mail sent to admin when a registration on the waitlist has been confirmed
+         Subject of email sent to admin when a registration on the waitlist has been confirmed

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to admin when a registration on the waitlist has been confirmed
+         Subject of email sent to admin when a registration on the waitlist has been confirmed

    :Key:
          notification.registrationWaitlistConfirmed.adminSubject

  - :Property:
-         Subject of e-mail sent to user when a registration has been cancelled
+         Subject of email sent to user when a registration has been cancelled

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to user when a registration has been cancelled
+         Subject of email sent to user when a registration has been cancelled

    :Key:
          notification.registrationCancelled.userSubject

  - :Property:
-         Subject of e-mail sent to admin when a registration has been cancelled
+         Subject of email sent to admin when a registration has been cancelled

    :View:
          Registration

    :Description:
-         Subject of e-mail sent to admin when a registration has been cancelled
+         Subject of email sent to admin when a registration has been cancelled

    :Key:
          notification.registrationCancelled.adminSubject